 1.

-Open the Morphic workflow library and select the "Next scene in sequence" template.
-Describe your character and the opening scene in the prompt field.
-Include details about the character's appearance, outfit, and setting.
+Open the "Next scene in sequence" workflow.
+In the "Starting scene" step, browse the gallery or upload an image that establishes your character and opening scene.
 This first frame becomes the identity anchor for every subsequent frame in the sequence.

 2.